ARlinklabs/docs/getting-started/quickstart.md

 ## Step 4: Deploy

-1. Review your deployment settings
+1. Review your deployment settings.
-2. Click "Deploy" to start the build process
+2. Click **Deploy** to initiate the build process.
-3. Monitor the build progress in real-time
+3. Monitor the build progress in real-time.
-4. Once complete, you'll receive:
+4. Once complete, you'll see a success card—use it to visit your deployment and access the deployment management panel.
-   * Arweave Transaction ID
-   * Deployment URL
-   * ArNS Domain (if configured)

 <details>